-Bring Your Own Device allows students, parents, staff and guests to utilize technology devices at specified times during the instructional day to enhance the learning experience.
-Examples of the types of technology which can be used are Windows laptops/tablets, Mac laptops, Android tablets, and iPads.
-More information about the BYOD program as well as minimum device specifications for those that are considering purchasing a device can be found at https://digital.dadeschools.net
+Bring Your Own Device allows students, parents, staff, and guests to integrate the utilization of technology devices at specified times during the instructional day to enhance the learning experience.
+Examples of the types of technology, which can be used are Windows laptops/tablets, Mac laptops, Android tablets, and iPads.